ChittagongianProgrammer/User-Inputs/README.md

 - Prints out the volume of user's 3D shape

 ## Shopping Cart
  This is a Python program that calculates the total price for a customer based on their purchase.
 Here is an explanation:

-It first asks the user to enter the name of the product they want to buy using the input() function and stores it in the variable product.
+1. It first asks the user to enter the name of the product they want to buy using the `input()` function and stores it in the variable `product`.

-Next, it asks the user for the price per unit of the product using input() and converts the input to a float by wrapping it in float().
-This value is stored in price.
+2. Next, it asks the user for the price per unit of the product using `input()` and converts the input to a float by wrapping it in `float()`.
+This value is stored in `price`.

-Then it asks the user how many units of that product they want to buy using input() and converts that to an integer by wrapping it in int().
-This value gets stored in amount.
+3. Then it asks the user how many units of that product they want to buy using `input()` and converts that to an integer by wrapping it in `int()`.
+This value gets stored in `amount`.

-To calculate the total price, it multiplies the number of units or amount by the price per unit and stores this in final_price.
+4. To calculate the total price, it multiplies the number of units or `amount` by the `price` per unit and stores this in `final_price`.

-It prints out a message with the amount ordered and the product name using an f-string.
+5. It prints out a message with the `amount` ordered and the product name using an f-string.

-Finally, it prints out the total price, formatting the float value to 2 decimal places using round() and formatting it nicely with the currency symbol using another f-string.
+6. Finally, it prints out the total price, formatting the float value to 2 decimal places using `round()` and formatting it nicely with the currency symbol using another f-string.

 In summary, it:

 - Accepts user input for product details
 - Converts values to appropriate types
 - Calculates total cost
 - Prints purchase details and total price neatly formatted